 Finally, although it is an issue to change it, the username is another nugget of non-tweet verbiage.
 Instead of changing it, what about creating a few accounts to cover different eventualities?
 Able2Know used to do this well (although some of these feeds are abandoned these days).
-Able2know had split off a few feeds as follows:
+Years ago, Able2know used to split off a few feeds as follows:

-A user can follow any or all of these and see a different slice of that site.
+A user was able to follow any or all of these and see a different slice of that site.
 The individual user names for the accounts make it abundantly clear which cut of the site you’re following.

 What do you want to get across?
 What image do you wish to project?
 Peripheral information can support or obfuscate your message.
 Choose what you really want your verbal elements to say.